 Human beings are creatures of habit.
 We enjoy having a schedule of work, school, family, and social life.
 When our routines are interrupted by job loss, mandated school closures, mandated shopping mall closures.
 When we are unable to complete a simple task such as updating our address on our drivers' license, walk into a bank to cash a cheque, or sit in a cafe and enjoy a coffee.
 The harsh reality of such a massive upheaval to daily life can be triggering.
 Choosing to take a new job, moving to a new state or country, taking an exciting new college class, the personal choices you make in life are in your control.
 However, during the global upheaval that led to lockdowns.
 Personal choice was ripped away and replaced with mandated lockdowns and fines for noncompliance.
 A disruption to daily life that was sudden and brutal.

-Disruption to daily life on a global scale, loss of control, and feeling trapped have caused depression to increase by 39% and anxiety by 42% in the post-lockdown U.S. While the physical symptoms of covid-19 have been getting the most airplay.
+Disruption to daily life on a global scale, loss of control, and feeling trapped have caused depression to increase in the post-lockdown U.S. While the physical symptoms of COVID-19 have been getting the most airplay.
 Mental health and wellbeing have been put on the sidelines.
 Trauma has many faces and is a massive trigger to anxiety and depression.
 In the first months of the pandemic, 20 million Americans filed for unemployment, a level not seen since the great depression of the ‘30s.
 For many people, their job is more than a paycheck, it’s a component of one's identity.

 Family life is the foundation of American society.
 A strong family unit is a pillar that communities are built on.
 42 states were put under stay-at-home orders or shelter-in-place in 2020 and affected over 300 million people.
 Many Americans have family overseas, or across the country, barred from travel, separation anxiety can be overwhelming.
 Families who are living under the same roof have not had an easier time, with parents working from home and school closures, having everyone at home all day every day is enormously distressing.
 For families living in smaller apartments with young children even more so.